-• A student may withdraw from the nursing program at any time unless the student was terminated (dismissed) from the program or the student failed a course theoretically or clinically.
-The student is required to submit/return the following:

-- 1. A dated letter to the Director of the School of Nursing, stating official withdrawal from the program, effective date, and the reason for withdrawal. - 2.
-Hospital identification badge - A student who withdraws during a term is assigned a "W" grade if withdrawal is prior to the 50% completion date for the course.
+- A student may withdraw from the nursing program at any time unless the student was terminated (dismissed) from the program or the student failed a course theoretically or clinically.
+The student is required to: - 1. meet personally and individually with the Director, SON - 2. at which time the final CPR will be completed and signed off - 3. which includes a statement documented from the student ton the CPR at that time of official withdrawal from the program, effective date, and the reason for withdrawal. - 4.
+Surrender the hospital identification badge and parking tag - A student who withdraws during a term is assigned a "W" grade if withdrawal is prior to the 50% completion date for the course.
 After 50% of the course has been completed, the student will receive a "WP" if they are passing or a "WF" if they are failing at the time of withdrawal.
 The "W" grade does not negatively impact a student's Q.P.A.; however, the course must be completed to progress in the program. - The student must meet with the Financial Aid Officer to meet all financial / scholarship obligations before withdrawing.
 A student who does not officially withdraw from the school and/or college or who fails to complete a course will receive a grade of "F". - The student is required to clean out the provided locker space on the first floor within 24 hours.
 Items not removed from lockers will be disposed of by school personnel.